MattPM/scglmmr/vignettes/pseudobulk_mixed_effects.md

 ### Extract all leading edge genes indexed by cell type

+This outputs a nested list of leading edge genes from each enrichment across cell types. list level 1 is cell type, level 2 is enrichment signal.

 ``` r
 li = scglmmr::LeadingEdgeIndexed(gsea.result.list = hlmk.treat, padj.threshold = 0.02)
 ```

 ### Calculate the Jaccard similarity of the leading edge genes for enrichments within a given cell type and effect

+This is useful for understanding which enrichment signals may come from the same vs distinct genes.

 ``` r
 # figpath.temp = here('figures')